Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Method

-In the inference phase, we remove the transformation operations in the network and do one single test with original input for fair comparison.
-After getting the probability map from the network, we first apply thresholding with 0.5 to get the binary segmentation result, and then use morphology operation, \ie, filling holes, to get the final segmentation result.
+\reviseagain{ We implemented the model using PyTorch~\cite{paszke2017automatic}.
+The experiments differ slightly from that in~\cite{li2018semi} due to the different implementation platforms.
+We used the standard data augmentation techniques on-the-fly to avoid overfitting, including randomly flipping, rotating, and scaling with a random scale factor from 0.9 to 1.1.
+Note that all the experiments employed data augmentation for a fair comparison.
+In the inference phase, we remove the transformation operations in the network and do one single test with the original input for a fair comparison.
+After getting the probability map from the network, we first apply thresholding with 0.5 to generate the binary segmentation result, and then use morphology operation, \ie, filling holes, to obtain the final segmentation result.}

-\if 0 \textbf{Weighting Function} In the semi-supervised training, a time-dependent weighting function $\lambda(t)$ is employed to scale the supervised and unsupervised loss terms between epochs, which keep consistent with the work~\cite{laine2016temporal}.
-Such design can ensure that in the beginning, the loss function is dominated by the supervised loss term and evaluate the labeled data only.
-It is important that the warm-up of the weight for unsupervised loss component should be slowly enough, otherwise the network gets easily stuck in a degenerate solution. \fi